Cargill/splinter/splinterd/man/splinterd.1.md

 : Specifies the client secret for the OAuth provider used by the REST API.

 `--oauth-provider OAUTH-PROVIDER`
 : Specifies the OAuth provider used by the REST API.
-Accepted values: `github`.
+Accepted values: `github`, `openid`.

 `--oauth-redirect-url OAUTH-REDIRECT-URL`
 : Redirect URL for the OAuth provider used by the REST API.

+`--oauth-openid-url OAUTH-OPENID-URL`
+: OpenID discovery document URL for the OAuth provider used by the REST API.

 `--peers PEER-URL` `[,...]`
 : Specifies one or more Splinter nodes that `splinterd` will automatically